SimonRost/quicknote-to-obsidian/README.md

   Allow attaching images or other files to a note.
 Files can be copied to the vault and embedded using standard Markdown syntax.

 - 🔲 **Basic Settings UI:**
   Add a minimal settings window to adjust save folder, filename format, and other configurable options.
+Also make a "dark-mode" available.

 - 🔲 **Daily Note Auto-Routing**
   Add option to route all notes into a single daily file like `2025-05-26.md`.